Chapter One: Gameplay

 | - Eric Cartman |

-players have taken their turns, the cycle begins again with the first
+surviving players have taken their turns, the cycle begins again with the first

-| While it's easiest to pick a turn order and stick with it, players can mix the sequence up as they see fit.
+While it's easiest to pick a turn order and stick with it, players can mix the sequence up as they see fit.
 Some players like to roll dice to randomize the order of each cycle of turns.
-When forces are allied, or too far apart to interact, it can save time to run them all simultaneously.
-If forces start far apart at the beginning of a battle, it can help to give them all double or triple turns to get into fighting range more quickly. |
+When multiple players are allied, or their forces are too far apart to interact, it can save time to run them all simultaneously until they're ready to try to kill each other again like civilized minifigs.

 Victory